vosaul/status.im/source/research/ulc_in_details.md

 The detailed algorithm can be found on the [Ethereum wiki](https://github.com/ethereum/wiki/wiki/Ethash).

 The verification has 2 steps: init caches and verify.
-Let's describe them in details.
+Let's describe them in detail.

 ##### Init step
 _All numbers below are given for the Epoch 232 (a current epoch at 12 Nov 2018)_